Beyond the Fontaine-Wintenberger theorem: Almost mathematics revisited

 with $\Phi=\ulim \Phi_i$ and $\Psi=\ulim \Psi_i$.
 In particular, we have that $\Psi_i\circ \Phi_i=0$ and that $\Phi_i$ injective for almost all $i$.
 For almost all $i$, we identify $A^m$ with its image in $A^n$ via $\Phi_i$.
 With this identification in place, we obtain a map $\overline{\Psi}_i:A^n/A^m\to M$ induced from $\Psi_i$.
 Set $\overline{\Psi}_i=0$ for all other $i$.
 Since $\overline{\psi}=S^{-1}\overline{\Psi}_U$ is an isomorphism, we get that $(\overline{\Psi}_i)_{i\in \omega}$ is an almost isomorphism by Corollary \ref{preservationrem}.
 We conclude from Lemma \ref{almostfg}(iii). \end{proof} \bt Let $A$ be an $\Oo_K$-algebra and $M$ be an $A$-module.
 Then: \begin{enumerate}[label=(\roman*)] \item Suppose $M^a$ is uniformly almost finitely generated.
 Then $M^a$ is flat as an $A^a$-module if and only if $S^{-1}M_U$ is flat as an $S^{-1}A_U$-module. \item $M^a$ is uniformly finite projective as an $A^a$-module if and only if $S^{-1}M_U$ is finite projective as an $S^{-1}A_U$-module. \end{enumerate} Let $B$ be an $A$-algebra such that $B^a$ is is uniformly almost finitely generated as an $A^a$-module.
 Then: \begin{enumerate}[label=(\roman*)] \item $B^a$ is unramified over $A^a$ if and only if $S^{-1}B_U$ is unramified over $S^{-1}A_U$.

-\item $B^a$ is \'etale over $A^a$ if and only $S^{-1}B_U$ is \'etale over $S^{-1}A_U$. \end{enumerate} \et \begin{proof} (i) Suppose that $M^a$ is flat and let $P\trianglelefteq S^{-1}A_U$ be a finitely generated ideal.
-By Lemma \ref{fgalmostmodule}(i), we can write $P=S^{-1} I_U$, where the $I_i$'s are uniformly finitely generated ideals of $A$.
-Since $M^a$ is flat, for each $i$ we have an almost injective map $\phi_i: I_i\otimes_A M\to M$.
-By Lemma \ref{almostfg}(i), $\Delta M$ is almost isomorphic to a sequence of uniformly finitely generated modules.
-By Proposition \ref{embeddingcat}(i), we have that
+\item $B^a$ is \'etale over $A^a$ if and only $S^{-1}B_U$ is \'etale over $S^{-1}A_U$. \end{enumerate} \et \begin{proof} (i) Suppose that $M^a$ is flat.
+By Tag 00HH \cite{sp}, it suffices to show that for any finitely generated ideal $J \trianglelefteq S^{-1}A_U$, the multiplication map $J \otimes S^{-1}M_U\to S^{-1}M_U$ is injective.
+By Lemma \ref{fgalmostmodule}(i), we can write $J =S^{-1} (\ulim I_i)$, where the $I_i$'s are uniformly finitely generated ideals of $A$.
+Since $M^a$ is flat, we have that the multiplication map $\phi_i: I_i\otimes_A M\to M$ is almost injective for each $i$.
+By Lemma \ref{almostfg}(ii), $\Delta M$ is almost isomorphic to a sequence of uniformly finitely generated modules.
+By Proposition \ref{embeddingcat}(i), we have that the canonical map